ipld/ipld/graphsync/graphsync.md

     bool  cancel = 5;   // whether this cancels a request }

-  message RequestList {
-    repeated Request reqs = 1; // a list of requests bool full = 2;			   // whether this is the full RequestList. default to false, for incremental requests.
-  }

   message Response {
     int32 id = 1;     // the request id
     int32 status = 2; // a status code.